mika-littor/CGM-in-Mice-Analysis/README.md

 ### [FILE: plot_single_mouse_per_day](plot_single_mouse_per_day.py)
 Creating a plot that shows the glucose levels measured on a **single** mouse during the time of recording.
-The x-axis represents the time from 00:00 to 24:00, and the y-axis the glucose levels measured.
+The x-axis represent the time from 00:00 to 24:00, and the y-axis the glucose levels measured.

-The plot could either represent the **mean** or the **median** values of the data, according to the user's choice (see Arguments below).
+The plot could either represent the **mean** or the **median** values of the data, according to the user's choice (see arguments below).
 The mean/median line on the graph is calculated using "sliding window" technic.
 Meaning that for a point (x, y) on the line - y is the mean glucose levels measured from x to [x + window_size].
-When "window_size" is a parameter given by the user (see below).
+When "window_size" is a parameter given by the user (see arguments below).

 The graph also has "standard error bars", which show the 25 and 75 percentile calculated from the data.
 ```